mauragas/mauragas.github.io/dotnet/design-patterns.md

 Design patterns are split into three categories:

-- Creational -
+- Creational - instead of instantiating objects with `new` operator, design pattern provides a way to hide creation logic.
+It gives controls how objects are created for a given use case.
-- Structural -
+- Structural - utilizes class and object composition through inheritance.
-- Behavior -
+- Behavior - utilizes communication between objects.

 ## Adapter